-Students who remain on school property after 3:30 p.m. and are not involved in an organized, school-sanctioned activity must be working in the media center or with an individual teacher.
+Students who remain on school property after 3:30 p.m. and are not involved in an organized, school-sanctioned activity must be working with an individual teacher.
 The school is not responsible for supervision of students once students are to have left school grounds.